 beaded headband with a feather

-straight up from a headband, like this.
+straight up from a headband, similar to this Wabanaki one.
 The Lenni Lenapes painted

 their faces with different colors and designs for different occasions, and Lenape men often wore